This is a guest post written by fellow blogger and Sydney-expert Marie Nieves.

 Be an early bird

 Lastly, we would like to recommend getting up early.
 This is not a local way of experiencing Sydney per se, but if you want to take in most of the city, early mornings are the way to go.
 Get out of bed as soon as possible and just go for a walk around the city.
 Sunrises are captivating and the streets are less crowded, so you will experience the city in the best possible light.
 After this, how you spend the rest of your day is completely up to you.

 And that is about it.
 As you can see, Sydney has a lot to offer, and trust us, there is even more.
 These seven tips include just some of the most interesting activities that locals frequently enjoy.
 So, go for a brunch or visit some of the above-mentioned beaches, you won’t make a mistake with either.

 About the author

 Marie Nieves is a lifestyle blogger who loves unusual trips, gadgets and creative ideas.
-On her travels she likes to read poetry and prose and to surf the Internet.
-Her favourite writer is Tracy Chevalier and she always carries one of her books in her bag.
+On her travels, she likes to read poetry and prose and to surf the Internet.
+Her favorite writer is Tracy Chevalier and she always carries one of her books in her bag.
 Most of her free time at home she spends walking her Labrador Retriever named Max.
 She is an avid lover of photography who loves to talk about her experiences and regular author on High Style Life.
 You can find Marie on Facebook or follow her on Twitter and Pinterest.